edgeimpulse/expert-projects/predictive-maintenance-and-defect-detection-projects/condition-monitoring-syntiant-tinyml.md

 This will start a wizard, and ask you to login and choose an Edge Impulse project.
 This is a good time to prepare a project in Edge Impulse if you have not already done so.

 - The above step should establish a communication between the Syntiant TinyML board and your Edge Impulse project.
 To verify that,  navigate to the **Devices** tab of the project.
-You should see the Syntiant TinyML board listed, and the *Remote managment* column should have a green dot in it.
+You should see the Syntiant TinyML board listed, and the *Remote management* column should have a green dot in it.

 ![Devices](../.gitbook/assets/condition-monitoring-syntiant-tinyml/devices_connected.png)